roopeshchinnakampalli/perf-ws-ng-conf-24/exercises/rxjs/rxjs-intro-operators.md

 Congratulations if you have introduced your first rxjs operator 🥳

-## Create and transform & Observable from an event
+## Create and transform a stream from an event

 After we've used a `filter operator`, it's time to get to know also other categories of rxjs operators.
 This time we'll learn `creation` & `transformation` operators.
 Furthermore,